Challenger Approaching! Collegiate Esports Come to Brockport

 Continuing to gain investments from prominent figures in the sports and entertainment industries is a billion-dollar industry on the rise: esports.
 This form of competitive, organized, and frequently team-based video gaming is making its way into colleges across the country.

-The College at Brockport is getting in on the action.
+SUNY Brockport is getting in on the action.

 On November 7, the College’s Club Sports Executive Committee approved the Esports Club as its newest club sport.
 The club is currently practicing in the Seymour College Union, room 228.
 Sixty students have already expressed interest in joining, and members hope that number will increase as awareness grows.